 An edge device can be authoritative for one set of VLANs but not authoritative for another set of VLANs.

 Dual site adjacency includes adjacency discovery over the overlay network as well as on the existing site VLAN.
 This introduces additional resiliency and loop prevention caused by site VLAN partition or misconfiguration.
 Dual site adjacency also uses forwarding readiness notifications to detect when neighbor edge devices in the same site experience a change such as local failures such as the site VLAN or the extended VLANs going down or the join-interface going down.
 These forwarding readiness notifications trigger an immediate AED election for the site.

 The dual site adjacency state is the result of the most recent adjacency state for either the overlay or site VLAN adjacency.
 OTV determines AED election based on active dual site adjacencies only.
 An inactive dual site adjacency is ignored for AED election.

 You must configure the same site identifier for all edge devices in a site.
 OTV advertises this site identifier in the IS-IS hello packets sent over the overlay network and on the local site VLAN.
 The combination of the IS-IS system ID and site identifier uniquely identifies the edge devices on a site.

 Site and Core Isolation

-OTV sends forwarding readiness notifications to all neighbors of an edge device in the event of the following isolation states:
+OTV sends forwarding readiness notifications to all neighbors of an edge device in the event that the following isolation states occur: